EvoEsports/minicontrol/documentation/devs/plugins.md

 ## Listeners

-To make everything working with all generations of the games, some things had to changed.
+To make plugins work across all generations of Trackmania games, we took some creative liberties to make our lives easier.
-Callbacks starting with: `TrackMania.` and  `ManiaPlanet.` are all renamed to start with `Trackmania.` All script callbacks will be redirected as events.
+* Callbacks starting with: `TrackMania.` and  `ManiaPlanet.` are all renamed to start with `Trackmania.`.
+* All script callbacks will be redirected as events.

-Also note that there's few `TMC.events` that should be used instead of the native ones.
+Also note that there's a few `TMC.events` that should be used instead of the native dedicated server callbacks.
-These are writeen as adapters so they'll provide the right info from each game in same way, even the game data differs.
+These are writen as adapters so they'll provide the right info from each game in the same way, even if the game's underlying data differs.

 ```ts
 // async onPlayerConnect(player: Player) {}